zeeshanfreelancer/React-Electron-Ffmpeg-Desktop-App/SCROLLING_VIDEO_FEATURE.md

 - Scrolls text from bottom to top
 - Saves each frame as PNG

+### 2. Narration Audio (Optional)
+- `gtts` (Google Text-to-Speech) converts narration text to an MP3 file
+- Progress events keep the UI informed while audio downloads/renders
+- Audio files are stored in the same temp directory as frames

-### 2. Video Encoding
+### 3. Video Encoding & Mixing
-Once all frames are generated, `fluent-ffmpeg` stitches them together:
+Once all frames are generated, `fluent-ffmpeg` stitches and (optionally) mixes audio:
-- Combines frames at specified FPS
+- Combines frames at specified FPS with H.264 encoding
-- Encodes with H.264 codec (libx264)
+- When narration exists, FFmpeg pads and mixes the MP3 track into the video
-- Outputs as MP4 with yuv420p pixel format
+- Outputs MP4 with `yuv420p` pixel format for wide compatibility
-- Optimizes for quality and file size

-### 3. Cleanup
+### 4. Cleanup
-- Automatically removes temporary frame files
+- Automatically removes temporary frame and audio files
 - Cleans up temp directory after completion

 ## Usage Guide